sammyher/sammyher.github.io/_posts/2025-10-28-Summer-Corn-Pasta.md

 > also learned that there are different type of onions and how to tell them apart, that was nice. i only knew one type of onion before and that was "onion".
 I should've used a different type of pasta but we only had fettuccini at home and i didn't want to buy a different type of pasta just for this.
 I also hate fettuccini as a pasta so i just wanted to consume it and have it begone from our house.
 >
 > In all seriousness, I really enjoyed this and the process.
 I would make this again for my father.
 Amo pa.
+>
+> For my future reference, where i got the [recipe](https://makeitdairyfree.com/easy-summer-corn-pasta/).